-The CA Board of Directors has authorized the Headmaster to act as final authority on all issues relating to the dress code.
+The CA Board of Directors has authorized the Head of School to act as final authority on all issues relating to the dress code.
+Any violation of the dress code will result in the parent(s) being notified to provide the appropriate uniform.